 AmericaView's national applied research goals are broad and generally accomplished through the Research Committee.
-The Research Committee, lead by chairman Dr. Jason Tullis of the University of Arkansas and PI of ArkansasView, is one of several special interest groups of the AmericaView national consortium.
+The Research Committee is one of several special interest groups of the AmericaView national consortium.
 The committee was established to effectively organize and support StateView consortia members who are particularly interested in applied remote sensing research.
 Because applied research can take many forms, the committee collaborates on various projects driven by state and regional applied research needs.

 The Research Committee exists to support research efforts in the areas of objective-based analysis, ecosystem science, classification meta-analysis, and cyber infrastructure.
 Specifically, the Research Committee provides a forum for: